The Bankrate promise

 Can you get COVID from plastic?

-OK, cash is fine, but what about plastic payment tools?
-With the number of times people hold and use these items, they must be rife with dangerous germs.
-Early in the pandemic, many news sources, including this one, recommended cleaning your credit cards to protect against the spread of the virus.
-A year later, CNBC was still advising cleaning and disinfecting credit cards as a way to offset COVID.
+In fact, early in the pandemic, news sources (including this one), recommended cleaning your credit cards to protect against the spread of the virus.
+By March 2021, CNBC was still advising cleaning and disinfecting credit cards as a way to offset COVID.

 However, the BYU study found the live virus was reduced by 90 percent on money cards at the 30-minute mark.
-The reduction rate was 99.6 percent after four hours, and 99.96 percent after 24 hours.
-The virus was still detectable on the money cards 48 hours later.
-If those statistics still sound alarming, Robison says there is no reason to panic.
+The reduction rate was 99.6 percent after four hours and 99.96 percent after 24 hours.
+The virus was still detectable on the money cards 48 hours later, but Robison rang no alarm bells.

 “You just don’t get infected very often from fomites [inanimate objects that carry and spread disease and infectious agents] such as countertops, hard surfaces, and credit cards,” he says.
 “We found plenty of data to back up that that’s not how this virus is transmitted.
 It just doesn’t happen from this type of secondary transfer.”